 San Francisco teenagers love Baker Beach

-Part of the Golden Gate National Recreation Area, this popular spot offers wide sandy beaches with one of the best views of the Golden Gate Bridge in the city.
-It’s a great place for families to picnic and explore a uniquely California beach.
+Part of the Golden Gate National Recreation Area, this popular spot offers wide sandy beaches with one of the city’s best views of the Golden Gate Bridge.
+It’s an excellent place for families to picnic and explore a uniquely California beach.

 If you want to check out the areas closer to the bridge, be aware that North Baker Beach is clothing optional.
 As with many Northern California beaches, it’s better for splashing near the shore than swimming due to the cold water and frequent rip currents.